Envirometrix/PredictiveSoilMapping/main.md

 #TAXNUSDA.rf
 ```

-which shows that the average accuracy is about 45%.
+This shows that the average accuracy is about 45%.
 We can test converting some classes with the help of additional soil properties:

 ```r